yue1123/vite-plugin-env-parse/README.md

 [简体中文](./README.zh.md)

-Parse env string values to correct values, not all values are strings.
+Parse env string values to correct values, instead of exposing it as a string.
 And automatically generate ImportMetaEnv

 ![showcase](./screenshots/showcase.png)

+## ✨ Features

+1. Converting strings values instead of exposing it as a string
+2. And automatically generate ImportMetaEnv
+3. expose define env (Inspired by https://github.com/ElMassimo/vite-plugin-environment/blob/main/src/index.ts)

 ## 📦 Install